 Lou, Branch Volunteer

 "These greyhounds are more than a part of my life, they have taken a part of my heart, which I am more than happy to give.
 They are such wonderful dogs, everyday they make me smile and laugh, and I feel very privileged to work so closely with them and spend so much time with such beautiful, loving animals."

 Sophie (shown here with Cash, who is clearly beating her in the selfie stakes) is best known for her ability to hear a kettle boiling at fifty paces.
 She began volunteering here in 2015 after hearing rumours about free cake and is now responsible for this website.

-When she is not keeping the techie stuff up to date, or eating all Karen's biscuits, she sometimes walks a dog or two.
+When she is not keeping the techie stuff up to date with Donna, or eating all Karen's biscuits, she sometimes walks a dog or two.